16 Employee Wellness Ideas to Create a Better Workplace

 #16.
 Get to know your benefits.
 An employee’s benefits plan can cover a lot, which means they’re paying for less out of their own pocket.
 The better they know the ins-and-outs of their plans, the better (try these benefits communications tips).
 If employees have access to a Health Care Spending Account (HCSA), they can use their dollars to cover their Extended Health Care (EHC) and Dental insurance premiums, giving them a little bit more money on their paychecks!

-Ensure you’re getting started off on the right foot with your workplace wellness program with the BBD 2020 Health and Wellness Calendar!
-It’s full of ideas like these as well as important dates for health, wellness, and practical steps to implement an employee wellness program.
+Ensure you’re getting started off on the right foot with your workplace wellness program with the BBD Health and Wellness Calendar!
+Updated annually, it’s full of ideas like these as well as important dates for health, wellness, and practical steps to implement an employee wellness program.